 Welcome to Year 4

-Year 4 is taught by Mrs Brewer (left) and Mrs Warner (right).
-The teaching assistant is Mrs Penn.
-Also working in class 4 is Mrs Fowler and Miss Britton.
+Year 4 is taught by Mrs Powell.
+The teaching assistant is Mrs Fisk.
+Also working in class 4 is Mrs Barker.

 We are looking at 'Connections' as a theme running through all of our learning this term.
 In the morning this Spring term Mrs Brewer is teaching Maths and English.
 We are writing our own instructional texts about how things work or have been made, using headings and subheadings, which range from how a car engine works to how chocolate is made!
 We are also looking at the lives of artists and after studying biographies will write biographies about interesting people.
 Our journey on the train to St Ives in March will take us to the Tate Gallery where we will enjoy the art and explore even more about the lives of these artists up close!

 We are working hard in Maths to explain exactly how we reached the answer we did: whether in multiplication or division (did you know if you have learned and understood your multiplication facts you can multiply or divide any number at all?!).
 We use lots of hands-on equipment and investigate in lots of different ways to help us fully understand the amazing power of numbers.